 The adhesives that we use are a formaldehyde-free composition, ultra-low VOC.

-The floors are produced entirely in the the U.S with domestic adhesive on precise German-made equipment.
+The floors are produced entirely in the U.S with domestic adhesive on precise German-made equipment.

-The top wood layer is the same top quality material used in our solid wood products with proper Moisture content (6%-8%).
+The top wood layer is the same top quality material used in our solid wood products with appropriate moisture content (6%-8%).

 Where to use/not use engineered wood floors?

 It is preferable to use engineered floors in areas with higher relative humidity, such as basements, kitchens, near shores, etc. Engineered flooring will outperform solid flooring there, meaning you can use a wider-width product without seeing dimensional changes as much.
 The recommended RH (Relative Humidity) is 35% to 55% for our engineered floors.

 Particularly in very dry climates, such as Las Vegas, with an average RH of about 30%, as well as installations over radiant heat, an engineered floor must be chosen carefully.
 The home must have a humidification system that can maintain the floor at the required range.
 In such cases, you may consider 2-layer engineered floors made with Rift/Quartered sawn wood or True Balanced 3-layer engineered floors (see below) instead.

 True Balanced Engineered Floors - a better option!

 A better option than typical 2-layer construction is a Balanced 3-layer engineered floor.
 This floor type achieves outstanding dimensional stability and allows for installations at, above or below grade, radiant heated floors.